gsimsekfb/my_rust_lib/README.md

 # rust-my-templates

-This repo is for my personal education and use with ready to use examples/explanations of features/keywords of Rust and best practices.
+This repo is for my personal use with tips, tools, ready to use examples/explanations of features/keywords of Rust and best practices.

 Important tools & tips:
 > Try to use latest Rust -> https://github.com/rust-lang/rust/releases